 Homeowners insurance covers mold damage if it was caused by a “covered peril.”
 Otherwise, an insurance company will likely not cover mold damage.
 Home insurance policies usually don’t cover mold that resulted from a preventable water leak, flooding, or high humidity.

 Water damage done to your home is covered by a standard homeowner’s insurance policy dependent if it is considered sudden internal water damage.
 Home insurance does not cover damage done by lack of maintenance or neglect, nor damage resulting from a flood.

 Restoration Companies are usually the first responders following significant damage to a home from floods and fires, water damage, sew- age backup and other major events.
 The job of a restoration company is to clean up the mess and to preserve and protect the home and its contents so that further damage will not occur.

 Full restoration consists of two major phases.
 The first, mitigation, consists of demolition, cleaning and drying out the structure and belongings.
-This phase usually takes no more than 2 – 3 days.
+This phase usually takes no more than 3-5 days on average.